-Changing for swimming or PE will also be carefully considered.
+The use of changing room facilities will also be carefully considered.
 Facilities for Transgender participants will be sensitive to their needs and also recognise the needs and sensitivities of other students.
-When competing at another school or outside venue such as the swimming pool, School staff must ensure there is appropriate sensitive provision available.
+When competing at another school or outside venue, School staff must ensure there is appropriate sensitive provision available.